 If you are training to teach through the Teach First Leadership Development Programme, initially you will be paid the salary for an unqualified teacher, further information about this is available on the Teach First website.

 Applications for PGCEs, PGDEs, SCITT and School Direct in England are currently made either through UCAS or the Department for Education’s Apply for teacher training.
 Traditionally, teacher training applications have always been made via UCAS but once applications open for teacher training starting in Autumn 2022, applications will made solely through the new Apply for teacher training application.

 Currently as training providers are currently in the process of moving over to the new Apply system, both Apply and UCAS are being used for teacher training applications with an Autumn 2021 start date.
 It is recommended that you check both systems to find your preferred training providers for the upcoming academic year.
 The user-friendly information on both websites will guide you step-by-step through the application process for their respective systems.

 At the current time it is unknown whether teacher training providers in Wales will adopt the new Apply route and it is possible that they will continue to use the UCAS system instead.
 For up-to-date information on how to become a teacher in Wales, see the information on the gov.wales website.
 Similarly, teacher training providers in Scotland and Northern Ireland are also not expected to use the Apply system and up-to-date information on these two can be found at Education Scotland or the Department of Education Northern Ireland

-Applications for Teach First Primary should be made online direct to Teach First, more information about the application process is available here: Teach First - How to Apply .
+Applications for Teach First Primary should be made online direct to Teach First, more information about the application process is available on the Teach First website.